 1. Minwax Helmsman Indoor/Outdoor Spar Urethane

-This clear finish from Minwax, the Helmsman Spar Urethane, will keep your wood looking great and protected from the elements for years to come.
+The Helmsman Spar Urethane from Minwax is one of my go-to finishes.
+It ensures that wood not only looks fantastic but also remains protected from elements over the years.
 Like an exterior coating, it acts as a barrier against water, making it ideal for kitchens, bars, and other exterior wooden surfaces prone to spills.

-We like that it includes specific oils that allow the wood to grow and shrink with the changing seasons and contains UV absorbers to keep the wood’s surface from graying due to UV light.
+What’s particularly interesting about this product is the included oils.
+These allow the wood to grow and shrink with the changing seasons.
+Plus, it contains UV absorbers to keep the wood’s surface from graying due to UV light.

-Additionally, the Minwax Helmsman provided a clear and glossy finish that proved to be resistant to scratches and chemicals.
+Additionally, the Minwax Helmsman Spar Urethane provided a clear and glossy finish that proved to be resistant to scratches and chemicals.
 It’s also easy to apply and dries quickly.

 2. ZAR-34112 Ultra Fast Drying Exterior Polyurethane